piotrmurach/finite_machine/README.md

 end
 ```

-Furthermore, the context created through `target` helper will allow you to reference and call methods from another object.
+Furthermore, the context created through `target` helper will allow you to reference and call methods from another object inside your callbacks.
+You can reference external context by calling `target`.

 ```ruby
 car = Car.new